fuse-box/fuse-box/docs/plugin-api.md

 ## Transforming typescript

-You can tranform typescript code before it actually gets to transpiling
+You can transform typescript code before it actually gets to transpiling

 ```js
 const MySuperTranformation = {